Lovely Writer Summary

 Gene is a popular author whose BL story was recently adapted into a drama series.
 Although he prefers to work on his next fantasy novel, his editor convinces him to write another story in the BL genre instead.
 However, Gene isn't excited about this project and struggles to find any inspiration.
 He suffers from writer's block with the deadline quickly looming.

 To boost publicity, his editor instructs Gene to get involved in the production of his BL series, Bad Engineer.
 During the casting session, a handsome actor named Nubsib makes a big impression by involving Gene in his audition.
 He is subsequently cast in the lead role, along with his costars Aoey and Mhok.

 Gene discovers that Nubsib's agent Tum is actually one of his old friends from university.
 After they reconnect, Tum asks his friend for a favour.
 Since Gene's apartment is closer to the filming location, Nubsib wants to move in and become roommates with him.
 Although Gene is opposed to this idea at first, he eventually agrees to let Nubsib live with him for a month.

-From the moment they met, Nubsib has shown a keen interest in Gene.
+Nubsib has shown a keen interest in Gene from the moment they met.
 The actor is quite flirtatious around him, and his assertiveness makes Gene a little flustered every time they interact.
-Ever since they started living together, Nubsib is even bolder with his seductive advances.
-As their attraction grows stronger, Gene is overcome with inspiration and his writer’s block clears up.
+Since they started living together, Nubsib has been bolder with his seductive advances.
+Gene is overcome with inspiration as their attraction grows stronger, and his writer's block clears up.

 When Nubsib's fans notice the close bond between them, the speculation about their relationship makes Gene uncomfortable, since he wants to avoid the spotlight.
 It doesn't help that Nubsib's on-screen costar Aoey has a hidden agenda and tries to come between them.
 Despite all this attention, Nubsib's feelings for Gene are undeterred, and he's still determined to get closer to the lovely writer.